annasharavina/Coursera-Advanced-Data-Science-Capstone/README.md

 The repository contains the following files, desribing the chosen Use Case for the Data Analysis unsing the ML model:
 1) Use Case Description, including the problem statement;
-2) ETL Notebook, representing an input dataset preprocessing;
+2) ETL Notebook, representing an input dataset preprocessing, including the feature engineering;
 3) Model Building Notebook;
 4) Results and Demo Notebook, presenting the achieved results on the test data.